CISD E.T.S.

 History of Centro Internazionale Studi Diabete (the International Centre for the Study of Diabetes)

-Italian-British Association for the study and prevention of complications of diabetes mellitus from 1983, the year of its founding, to 2020.
+Italian-British Association for the study of diabetes mellitus and its complications.

-The Association was founded in 1983 by a group of university professors, thanks mainly to the interest of Prof Domenico Andreani, professor of Endocrinology at ‘La Sapienza’ University of Rome, and the late State Councillor, Dr Roberto Ducci.
+The Association was founded in 1983 by a group of university professors, promoted by the interest of Prof Domenico Andreani, professor of Endocrinology at ‘La Sapienza’ University of Rome, and the late Italian State Ambassador to the UK, Dr Roberto Ducci.
 The Association was created under the name of ‘Italian-British Association for the Prevention of Vascular Complications of Diabetes mellitus’ in twinning with a similar British institution called ‘Anglo-Italian Research for Diabetic Vascular Disease’.

-In the following months the number of members grows and relevant personalities from the academic and scientific world of Rome join the Association.
-In 1983 the first international initiative starts with a series of concerts that the choir and orchestra of St. Bartholomew’s Hospital in London perform in Rome and other Italian cities under the auspices of the British Embassy.
-The proceeds from such events are donated to the Association, which uses them according to its bylaw.
+In the following years, the number of members grew and relevant personalities from the academic and scientific world of Rome jointed the Association.
+In 1983, the first international initiative started with a series of concerts that the choir and orchestra of St. Bartholomew’s Hospital in London performed in Rome and other Italian cities under the auspices of the British Embassy.
+The proceeds from such events were donated to the Association, which used them according to its bylaws.

-Year 1985 sees a marked step forward in the extent of the Association’s activities, which is also reflected in the amount of funds managed.
-During the year, Prof Guido Menzinger von Preussenthal, Professor of Metabolic Diseases at ‘Tor Vergata’ University of Rome, is elected President.
+Year 1985 represented a marked step forward in the extent of the Association’s activities, which was also reflected in the amount of funds managed.
+During the year, Prof Guido Menzinger von Preussenthal, Professor of Metabolic Diseases at ‘Tor Vergata’ University of Rome, was elected President.

-In 1986 the Association organises and participates in the ‘XXII Congress of the European Society for the Study of Diabetes’ and two Satellite Symposia: the ‘III International Symposium on Hypoglycaemia’ and the ‘VIII EASD European Post Graduate Course on Diabetes’.
-The Association continues its activities to strengthen diabetes research by funding research projects and related services and awarding fellowships, thanks also to a turnover reaching over 400 million liras in that year.
+In 1986 the Association organised and participated in the ‘XXII Congress of the European Society for the Study of Diabetes’ and two Satellite Symposia: the ‘III International Symposium on Hypoglycaemia’ and the ‘VIII EASD European Post Graduate Course on Diabetes’.
+The Association continued its activities to strengthen diabetes research by funding research projects and related services and awarding fellowships, thanks also to a turnover reaching over 400 million liras in that year.

-At the beginning of 1987, a matter of importance is the acquisition of premises that the Association rents, moving the head office to a more suitable location.
-Eleven fellowships are handed out during the year.
-In addition, the Association actively encourages visits by talented foreign researchers and scientists to ‘La Sapienza’ University of Rome, and during the year several readings by international scientific personalities are held under the auspices of the Association.
-Social offices are confirmed for a three-year term with Professor Menzinger von Preussenthal as President.
-During the year the Association organises and participates in the ‘1st International Congress on Diabetic Complications’ held in Rome at the head office of the National Research Council.
+At the beginning of 1987, a matter of importance was the acquisition of premises that the Association rented, moving the head office to a more suitable location.
+Eleven fellowships were handed out during the year.
+In addition, the Association actively encouraged visits by talented foreign researchers and scientists to ‘La Sapienza’ University of Rome, and during the year several readings by international scientific personalities were held under the auspices of the Association.
+Social offices were confirmed for a three-year term with Professor Menzinger von Preussenthal as President.
+During the year the Association organised and participated in the ‘1st International Congress on Diabetic Complications’ held in Rome at the head office of the National Research Council.

-In 1988, following the expansion of activities in the field of diabetes, no longer limited to the study of vascular complications of the disease, it is decided to name the Association “Centro Internazionale Studi Diabete” (CISD).
-Throughout the year, the Association receives new donations and funding and develops its scientific-cultural activities.
-This ranges over different areas, i.e., from the complications of diabetes to the study of the etiopathogenesis of the disease itself.
-New initiatives are agreed with the aim to foster collaborations.
-The link with the twin English Association is further strengthened.
-Considering the growth of the Association, it is decided to seek its legal recognition.
+In 1988, following the expansion of activities in the field of diabetes, no longer limited to the study of vascular complications of the disease, it was decided to name the Association “Centro Internazionale Studi Diabete” (CISD).
+Throughout the year, the Association received new donations and funding and developed its scientific-cultural activities.
+This ranged over different areas, i.e., from the complications of diabetes to the study of the etiopathogenesis of the disease itself.
+New initiatives were agreed with the aim to foster collaborations.
+The link with the twin English Association was further strengthened.
+Considering the growth of the Association, it was decided to seek its legal recognition.

-In 1989, CISD, in addition to promoting fellowships and scientific advisory activities, organises the First International Symposium on ‘Immunotherapy of Type 1 Diabetes’ at the Cattolica Sacro Cuore University.
+In 1989, CISD, in addition to promoting fellowships and scientific advisory activities, organised the First International Symposium on ‘Immunotherapy of Type 1 Diabetes’ at the Cattolica Sacro Cuore University in Rome.

 During 1990, among various activities of the Association, it is worth mentioning an International Congress in Erice (Sicily), in collaboration with the University of Palermo.
-Also noteworthy in the same year is the exhibition organised with the Italian Cultural Institute of London held at Queen Mary and Westfield College of London on the Schola Medica Salernitana, to which CISD gave its patronage.
+Also noteworthy in the same year was the exhibition organised by the Italian Cultural Institute of London held at Queen Mary and Westfield College on the Schola Medica Salernitana, to which CISD gave its patronage.

 From 1994 to 2000 CISD continued its activities of promoting research in the field of diabetes by expanding its collaboration with institutions outside Italy.
 Great prominence and scientific success were achieved in receiving research fundings from the Juvenile Diabetes Foundation (USA), the largest American Institution in terms of funding for juvenile diabetes research.
 In fact, two-year research grants were obtained in 1995, 1997 and 1999, aimed at the identification of diabetes susceptibility genes, in collaboration with other centres that participated in the programme, in particular the University of Oxford.